What Causes A Typhoon? (Factors, Formation, Safety)

 • Ensure the equipment has not suffered any water damage before using it again.

-• Turn off air conditioners exposed to strong winds can cause the motor of an air conditioner to run in the reverse direction.
+• Turning off air conditioners exposed to strong winds can cause the motor of an air conditioner to run in the reverse direction.
 Switch off any air conditioners exposed to strong winds to prevent motor failure.

 • Check lifts and carry out improvement works where needed.